What Is Welding Spatter And How To Reduce It?

 MIG Techniques

-Make sure the technique you are using is correct for the type of weld and material.
-One example of this is pushing or pulling your weld pool.
-When your weld requires high and consistent heat input, pulling your weld along (traveling with your torch angled away from your traveling direction) is the way to go.
+When your weld draws high and consistent heat input, you should be pulling your weld along (traveling with your torch angled away from your traveling direction).

 SMAW Techniques

-Unlike MIG welding, there are fewer SMAW techniques that determine spatter results, but pulling, for example, creates more spatter than pushing.
-When you can push, then push but remember, don’t just stick to one technique because it typically creates less spatter.
-The right method for the correct weld is also crucial with SMAW for less spatter.
+When you can push, then push but don’t just stick to one technique because it usually produces less spatter.
+The correct technique for the right weld is also important with SMAW for less spatter.

 7. Welding Gas